The forbears of the name Powes once lived in Powys

 Prominent amongst the family during the late Middle Ages was Sir Thomas Powys

 (1649-1719), from Henley Hall, Shropshire, Attorney General to King James II.
-He was chief prosecutor at the trial of...
-Another 31 words (2 lines of text) are included under the topic Early Powes Notables in all our PDF Extended History products and printed products wherever possible.
+He was chief prosecutor at the trial of the Seven Bishops in June 1688, and was a Justice of...
+Another 43 words (3 lines of text) are included under the topic Early Powes Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Powes family to the New World and Oceana